Logo

 What does it mean if we appoint a Newly Accredited Minister?

 Ministers who have completed their initial training at a Baptist college and started in a church, chaplaincy, or pioneering setting are enrolled as Newly Accredited Ministers.
 Their formation as ministers continues to be guided for a further three years by one of the colleges working in partnership with their regional association.
-During this probationary period, they are helped to embed the habit of continuing ministerial development.
+During this probationary period, they are helped to embed the habits of continuing ministerial development.
 They are given a mentor, they continue in some guided study and they are encouraged to reflect on their developing ministry.
 The church is expected to allow them time to engage in this programme and to cover related expenses.
 At the end of the three years, their accreditation is confirmed at the annual Baptist Assembly.

 Back to list of FAQs